plumed/plumed.github.io/masterclass.md

 All lectures will take place at **7AM** San Francisco / **10AM** New York / **3PM** London / **4PM** Paris / **10PM** Beijing time.
 The first lecture of each class will last approximately 1 hour, whereas the correction should last about 2 hours.
 The classes of this first series will be delivered by PLUMED developers.

+__Poster session__

+At the end of each series of lectures, all participants will be invited to a virtual poster session.
+More info will be available soon.

 __Resources__

 Participants are expected to run the exercises using their computing resources.
 For most of the classes,